 Gregory Whitehead – As We Know

-working with a quote by US Secretary of Defense Donald Rumsfeld about known and unknown unknowns, as uttered when asked about the lack of evidence of Iraq’s involvement in supplying weapons of mass destruction to terrorist groups (2004, unreleased)
+Based on a quote from US Defence Secretary Donald Rumsfeld about known and unknown unknowns, which he uttered when asked about the lack of evidence for Iraq’s involvement in supplying weapons of mass destruction to terrorist groups.
+(2004, unreleased)

 Can – E.F.S.
 (Ethnological Forgery Series) No. 10